Summary of Mississippi Gun Laws

 The minimum age for permitless concealed carry isn't addressed in Mississippi statutes.
 However, standard and enhanced firearms permits are issued to applicants that qualify and are a minimum of 21 years old or at least 18 and a member of the military or a military veteran.

-Can you concealed carry weapons other than handguns in Mississippi with a concealed carry permit (or under permitless carry if applicable)?
+Can you conceal carry weapons other than handguns in Mississippi with a concealed carry permit (or under permitless carry if applicable)?

 Yes.
 You can carry a stun gun or a concealed handgun with a Mississippi concealed carry permit.